Justin Broadrick: Head of David and the forming of Godflesh (1987–1990)

 The industrial metal band Head of David had played live with Napalm Death before their drummer left and Broadrick was invited to take his place.
 "I was in Head of David literally six weeks, and we did a John Peel Session for Radio One.
 That was the first highlight of my life", Broadrick says.
 He had been writing more brutal songs for the band, but due to artistic differences, he was kicked out in 1988.
 "When I first got exposed in '89 to the early acid house movement, I was an instant convert.
 The first time I heard early Aphex Twin, when Digeridoo first came out, I knew that this was where I wanted to go", Broadrick says.

-He formed Godflesh with his friend G. C. Green.
+He formed Godflesh with his friend B. C. Green.
 They started with working on existing Fall of Because songs and Broadrick was influenced by the hip-hop sound at the time – artists like Public Enemy, Beastie Boys, Run-DMC.
 Godflesh released their debut self-titled EP on Swordfish Records and in 1989 Earache Records put out their first album Streetcleaner.

 Broadrick met Kevin Martin of the band GOD.
 Martin had a club in Brixton and he promoted the first Godflesh show in London.
 Godflesh was met with derision on their first tour.

 However, Godflesh was well received in the United States.
 "To this day, I still sell the majority of my records in America.
 Of any music I make, it mostly goes to America", Broadrick says.

 Broadrick also played guitar for Sweet Tooth with Scott Kiehl (of GOD) and Dave Cochrane (of Head of David), who released the album Soft White Underbelly on Earache Records in 1990.
 He is credited as co-writer for all songs.
 The band also contributed "Fat City" to the compilation Grindcrusher – The Ultimate Earache, which was also on Earache Records.